bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 2
 X>
-X> Write a function `five_if_zero` which accepts a natural number, and returns 5 when called with an argument of 0, otherwise returns the same number.
+X> Write a function `five_if_zero` which accepts a natural number and returns 5 when called with an argument of 0, otherwise returns the same number.
 For example, `five_if_zero 0` should return 5. `five_if_zero 123` should return 123.

 ### 4.1.2.
 Defining and inferring types